Salmon Wallet App

 Clean your wallet

 Hide spam.
 Burn noise.
+Keep your wallet focused on what matters.

 Connect to dAppsPreview